 Final Fantasy III introduced the “Job System” that Final Fantasy is now famous for.
 In this system, your characters can change their class at any time with certain restrictions.
 This allows you to prepare your party for any number of situations, or to try to build the “ideal party” for all situations rather than just specific ones.
-FFIII ranges towards the former, but a number of changes were applied to the DS version never-the-less.
+FFIII ranges towards the former, but a number of changes were applied to the DS version that risk upsetting that sort of “puzzle” design.
 I’ll discuss the system a little later, once the 3D version gains the ability to take advantage of it.

 I pushed Luneth through the cave and came to fight a “Land Turtle” boss, which turned out to be the guardian of this world’s Crystal of Wind.
 Wow, if the Guardian of your crystal can be taken down by one kid under level 5 – or even four kids – you should probably rethink your security.
 (Ed.
 In hindsight, I wonder if the Land Turtle was actually attacking the Crystal rather than defending it?
-You’ll see what I mean as we go on, but the game never suggests either for certain.)
+You’ll see what I mean as we go on, but the game never suggests one way or another.)

 The Wind Crystal (not identified as such quite yet) told me to hike it up to the surface and find three others chosen by destiny.
 I can’t imagine what it told the Kids in the original, but based on the evidence, I believe the original scene was cropped from here and stuck to a later part of the DS game with craft glue.
 Teleported to the surface, I indignantly returned to the cave at once to pillage the halls I had been teleported past, and was duly rewarded.
 I also found the hole Luneth fell in, and wondered why on earth he was even there, though I don’t really expect an explanation.

 I headed to the nearest town, supposedly Luneth’s hometown, only to learn that (like Josef’s death in FFII) everyone in town already knew what happened with the Crystal.
 Did the game cut out a scene where Luneth stood on a soap box and told everyone a rock had talked to him?
-By talking to the populace, I learn that Luneth is adopted and, like every adoptee in early gaming history, his parents just knew he was fated to something-something someday on the fated something-what.
-In the original game all four kids were foster siblings, but in this version there are only two.
+By talking to the populace, I learn that Luneth is adopted and, like every adoptee in early gaming history, his parents just knew he was fated to something-something save the world someday.
+In the original game all four kids were foster siblings, but in this version there are only two: Luneth and his foster-brother, Arc.
 To make matters worse, there is no sign of the other members of the party, just complicating my job here.

 Still holding a squad’s worth of equipment, I only spent my money on low-level spells, figuring I was safer off with the spells than without, and perhaps more than just a little stuck in a FFII mentality, thinking I should be buffing the spells up as soon as possible, which was silly of me.
 Magic in this game actually functions like FFI on the NES and Famicom, despite the “New Style” conversion of FFI predating the re-release of FFIII.
 That means limited spell casts, spell levels, the works.